mitchharpur/openshift-console-debugging/docs/debugging/README.md

 In order to inspect the run time state of a program, it is helpful to be able to control the runtime execution of the program and observe its state at any point during its execution.
 This is where a debugger proves useful.
 There are three parts neccesary to do enable this capability:

-  - **Debuggee**
+  - **Debuggee** :
   The part being debugged. this could be an executable binary or a web script running in a browser.
-  - **Debugger**
+  - **Debugger** :
   The part that controls the execution of the debuggee.
-  - **Debugger Client**
+  - **Debugger Client** :
-  The part that interacts with the user and enables the display of observed information.
+  The part that interacts with the user and enables debugging commands and display of observed information.

-These parts could be packaged up into one program, like the Chrome web browser that enables debugging javascript.
-Alternatively this could be split up into several cooperating programs that collectively enable this capability.
-An example of this cooperating trio is the Delve debugger that used by VSCode in the the [Go extension for VSCode](https://marketplace.visualstudio.com/items?itemName=golang.Go).
+These parts can be packaged up into one host program, like the Chrome web browser that enables debugging of javascript.
+Alternatively, this could be split up into several cooperating programs that collectively enable this capability.
+An example of this cooperating trio is the [Delve](https://github.com/go-delve/delve) debugger that used by VSCode in the the [Go extension for VSCode](https://marketplace.visualstudio.com/items?itemName=golang.Go).

 ## Debugger